Details

 Skills and experience

-- Strong attention to detail and accuracy in administrative tasks
+- Strong attention to detail and the ability to manage data accurately

 Location